-For example the Liquid Force Happy foil requires a bit more speed to gain stability than I typically like, especially in the pitch direction.
-This is largely due to it’s anemic rear wing that forces a heavy back foot until top speeds are reached.
-Rather than wear out your back foot or riding faster than alway necessary.
-Adding a Liquid Force Rocket rear wing with double the chord length balances out the foil and makes it tons of fun at moderate speeds.
-The Rocket is slightly wider in it’s wingspan so it does gain a little extra roll stability but since you can ride more comfortably at lower speeds with a balanced stance, the foil feels more free and playful.
+For example, the Liquid Force Happy foil requires a bit more speed to gain stability than I typically like, especially in the pitch direction.
+This is largely due to its anemic rear wing that forces a heavy back foot until top speeds are reached.
+Rather than wear out your back foot or riding faster than is always necessary, adding a Liquid Force Rocket rear wing with double the chord length balances out the foil and makes it tons of fun at moderate speeds.
+The Rocket is slightly wider in its wingspan so it does gain a little extra roll stability, but since you can ride more comfortably at lower speeds with a balanced stance, the foil feels more free and playful.

 A rear wing with anhedral (downward) or dihedral (upward) curve can also have a similar result.
 Anhedral curved rear wings will add roll stability.
-Too much anhedral curve, especially with paired with an anhedral front wing can lead to decreased yaw; a “tracky” feeling or stiff turning foil at higher speeds, similar to a quad fin setup on a surfboard.
-Anhedral rear wings are also beneficial in directing water flow during pumping making them common in Surf and SUP applications where low speed performance is prized.
+Too much anhedral curve, especially when paired with an anhedral front wing, can lead to decreased yaw: a "tracky" feeling or stiff-turning foil at higher speeds, similar to a quad fin setup on a surfboard.
+Anhedral rear wings are also beneficial in directing water flow during pumping, making them common in surf and SUP applications where low speed performance is prized.

 GoFoil Kai and Iwa hydrofoil rear wings

 The most dominant example and long-standing anhedral surf wing have to be Gofoil surf foils.
 Their Kai and Iwa rear wings have a long history of surf stability and pump performance, largely due to their anhedral curve which is suited perfectly for their front wing design.
 Although the Iwa rear wing bears the same name as the Iwa front wing, it is most commonly used as the rear wing for the Maliko series wings for maximum lift and low speed stability.
 The smaller Kai rear wing is most commonly paired with the Nalu, Kai, and Iwa front wings for surf since it provides a more neutral stance as well as added pitch and roll response.